scoronado12/twitter-news-bot/README.md

 # twitterbot

-This is the script that runs the @nenoSong account on Twitter
+This is the script that aggregates headlines from different RSS Feeds

 # Usage